pyroscope/alma-nap/README.rst

 *ALMA-NAP* uses *Ansible* to set up a working *Linux*-based webserver environment comprised of *MySQL*, an *ACME*-enabled *Nginx* (i.e. having “Let's Encrypt” certificates), and applications written in *Python* and/or *PHP*.
-“Alma nap” also means “apple day” in Hungarian, whatever you make of that.
+“Alma nap” also means “apple day” in Hungarian, whatever you make of that — maybe ‘an apple (a) day keeps the self-signed certificate away’. :grinning:

 *ALMA-NAP* is MIT-licensed.